axcasella/docusign_msc/README.md

 Get all certificates from MS Dynamics
 GET api/certificate/

 Add a new evaluation for a certificate to MS Dynamics.
-Evaluations are only visible to FSC, ASI, and CB POST api/evaluation/
+Evaluations are only visible to MSC, ASI, and CB POST api/evaluation/

 Get all evaluations for a certificate from MS Dynamics